markmoxon/elite-source-code-bbc-micro-cassette/README.md

 The end product is an SSD disc image file that can be loaded by a BBC Micro with DFS, or an emulator like JSBeeb or BeebEm.
 The code produced is identical to the released version of the game (see the section on [verifying the output](#Verifying-the-output) for more details).

-Each stage of the build pipeline uses one of the source files from the `annotated_sources` folder, so let's look at what's involved.
+Each stage of the build pipeline uses one of the source files from the `sources` folder, so let's look at what's involved.

 ### 1. Compile the main game with `elite-source.asm`